Down syndrome is a genetic condition in which a person has 47

 Although many children with Down syndrome have physical and mental limitations, they can live independent and productive lives well into adulthood.

 About one half of children with Down syndrome are born with heart problems, including atrial septal defect, ventricular septal defect, and endocardial cushion defects.
 Severe heart problems may lead to early death.

 People with Down syndrome have an increased risk for certain types of leukemia, which can also cause early death.

 The level of intellectual disability varies, but is usually moderate.
 Adults with Down syndrome have an increased risk for dementia.

 A provider should be consulted to determine if the child needs special education and training.
-It is important for the child to have regular checkups with a doctor.
+It is important for the child to have regular checkups with a provider.

 Experts recommend genetic counseling for people with a family history of Down syndrome who wish to have a baby.

 A woman's risk of having a child with Down syndrome increases as she gets older.
 The risk is significantly higher among women age 35 and older.